Clay Harper: Biography

 Harper began his musical career when he co-founded the Coolies in the 1980s.
 He subsequently founded the band Ottoman Empire in the 1990s.
 At one point, its members included Daniel Pearl.
 During the 1990s, he also released two albums (one solo and one with his brother, Mark) on his own label, Casino Music.
 In 2012, his children's book Are You Sure That Was a Rabbit? was published.

 Career as a restaurateur

-With Mike Nelson, Harper co-founded Fellini's Pizza in 1982, and also co-founded La Fonda Latina, a restaurant that is frequently located next to Fellini's.
+With Mike Nelson, Harper co-founded Fellini's Pizza in 1982, and co-founded La Fonda Latina, a restaurant that frequently is located next to Fellini's.
 He later founded the frozen yogurt chain Three on the Tree in the summer of 2010.
 He also founded the barbecue chain The Greater Good, which opened its first location in Tucker, Georgia in 2012.